Marko Kiprusoff: Return to Europe

 After his initial season in the NHL, Kiprusoff played two seasons in the Swedish Elitserien for Malmö IF, after which he returned to TPS in 1998.
 Kiprusoff won two more SM-liiga championships with TPS, making him a four-time SM-liiga champion.
 Kiprusoff then played the 2001–02 with the New York Islanders and played after that for EHC Kloten in Switzerland.

 In 2004 Kiprusoff returned again to TPS, where he played until the end of the 2008-09 season.
 On 21 May 2009 he signed a contract with French team Ducs d'Angers of the Ligue Magnus.

 Kiprusoff made a two-year player/coach-contract with the Kuusamon Pallo-Karhut in June 2011.
 He played in Kuusamo in January 2011, one game, making two points.

 International play

-Kiprusoff was a mainstay on the Finnish national team during the most of the '90s.
+Kiprusoff was a mainstay on the Finnish national team during most of the '90s.
 Kiprusoff played 198 National Team games and was on the Finnish national team when they won Finland's first Ice Hockey World Championships gold medal in 1995.

 Kiprusoff's last international tournament callup was during the 2003 World Championship Tournament.